particle-iot/docs/src/content/notes/removing-product-devices.md

-In order to stop a device from being counted in the free or growth plan, there are up to three steps required:
+In order to stop a device from being counted in the free or basic plan, there are up to three steps required:

 - If the device is claimed to a single account, you should unclaim the device from the console.
 - If the device is cellular, you should release the SIM.